truenas/documentation/static/includes/AddAdminGroup.md

 Use the **Privileges** dropdown to select assign permissions as **Local Administrator** to allow full administrative access or select **Read-Only Administrator** or **Sharing Administrator** to limit permissions.

-Select the sudo authorization permissions for the admin group.
+When required, select the sudo authorization permissions to allow the admin group.
+For improved security, deny sudo permissions unless required for specific, recurring administrative tasks or allow sudo permissions only when needed to perform a discrete task and then deny again when finished.
+Do not allow sudo permissions for read-only administrators.

 Click **Save**.